How Does Blue Light Damage Affect Skin?

 High Energy Visible Light (HEV, AKA ‘Blue Light’)

 While HEV light also comes from the sun, unlike UV light, this type of ray is visible to the human eye (it’s actually the same type of light that causes the sky to appear blue).
 On top of that, this blue light is emitted from many of the electronic devices we are glued to on a daily basis—smartphones, computers, televisions.
 While research is still fairly limited, there is growing evidence that this type of light can reach deep below the layers of the skin, leading to hyperpigmentation (like melasma and dark spots) and the breakdown of collagen, which causes premature aging (like wrinkles).
 Excessive exposure to blue light is one of the major reasons to use a daily sunscreen that protects against HEV light as well as UV light, particularly if you spend a majority of your day in front of a screen.
-Besides daily SPF, add Auto-Save and Weekend Glow Daily Brightening Moisturizer to your regimen.
-Their blend of antioxidants defend against free radicals and environmental and blue light damage.
+Besides daily SPF, add Weekend Glow Daily Brightening Moisturizer to your regimen.
+Its blend of antioxidants defend against free radicals and environmental and blue light damage.

 Infrared Radiation (IR)